tjd1234/cmpt135spring2023/assignments/a5/README.md

 ## Submitting Your Work

-On Canvas, please submit just the file[a5.cpp](a5.cpp) with your answers in it.
+On Canvas, please submit just the file [a5.cpp](a5.cpp) with your answers in it.
 Don't submit anything else.

 The marker will compile your [a5.cpp](a5.cpp) using